Back to Blog

 The landscape of regulatory requirements for broker-dealers is on the cusp of transformation.
 The SEC has recently unveiled its proposed “Regulation Best Execution.”
 While best execution as a principle is not novel, the depth and breadth of this proposed regulation marks a significant shift.
 Here’s a closer look at what’s on the horizon:

-• Elevated Due Diligence: Broker-dealers will be obligated to construct policies and procedures addressing best execution.
+• Elevated due diligence: Broker-dealers will be obligated to construct policies and procedures addressing best execution.
 This encompasses a meticulous assessment of market data, the characteristics of orders, and the balance between enhancing price and managing execution risk.

-• Standardisation across Security Types: The proposal institutes a cohesive best execution framework across diverse security types.
+• Standardisation across security types: The proposal institutes a cohesive best execution framework across diverse security types.

-• Regular Reviews and Documentation: Firms will be mandated to perform quarterly reviews of execution quality compared to other markets as well as an annual introspection of policies, presented to the governing body of the broker-dealer.
+• Regular reviews and documentation: Firms will be mandated to perform quarterly reviews of execution quality compared to other markets as well as an annual introspection of policies, presented to the governing body of the broker-dealer.

-• Expanded Recordkeeping: Rule 17a-4 will now encompass additional record keeping obligations, ensuring firms maintain detailed records stretching back for a minimum of three years, including documentation of compliance with the best execution standard, especially for conflicted transactions.
+• Expanded recordkeeping: Rule 17a-4 will now encompass additional record keeping obligations, ensuring firms maintain detailed records stretching back for a minimum of three years, including documentation of compliance with the best execution standard, especially for conflicted transactions.

 What does this mean for firms?